 With this additional credit hour, CU Boulder students engage in praxis – connecting literacy and second language acquisition theories to practice.
 The opportunity for “Buff Buddies” to connect classroom learning to experiences in the community is a great motivator and an important component of humanizing education.
 At the same time, literacy and language learners involved in the program gain inspirational access to university students who are committed to community-based learning.

-We are proud to announce our current community partners: University Hill Elementary School, Boulder Public Library, Student-Worker Alliance Program, Family Learning Center and Emily Griffiths Technical College.
+We are proud to announce our current community partners: University Hill Elementary School, Boulder Public Library, Student-Worker Alliance Program, Family Learning Center and the International English Center.